marko-knoebl/slides/pages/python-topics-en.md

 ## Python basics

+usually 3 days for beginner programmers, 1 day for programmers with knowledge in other languages

 - overview of Python and comparison to other programming languages
 - installation
 - working with the interactive Python console